yishinlee/odin-recipes/README.md

 # odin-recipes
 This is the first assignment in the Odin Project.
-We are making a webpage for a recipe.
+We are making a webpage with links to recipes.